The Re-Constitution of Society: The Chilean Experiment

 - Emmett Institute on Climate Change and the Environment Staff Attorney, former coordinator of Chilean government’s environmental legislative agenda, former advisor to Chilean Presidency on environmental, land use and Indigenous law issues

-This event is co-sponsored by the Emmett Institute on Climate Change and the Environment at UCLA Law.
+This event was co-sponsored by the Emmett Institute on Climate Change and the Environment at UCLA Law.